lpsmith/configurator/README.markdown

 interface carefully,  we can determine all the keys that a parser depends on.
 We can then use this information to rerun only those parsers whose result might possibly change.
-(Though,  `debounce` could still be useful,  as `ConfigParser`s aren't guaranteed to be 1-1.)
+(Though,  `debounce` could still be useful,  as `ConfigParser`s aren't guaranteed to be 1-1 functions.)

 However,  once we have dependency tracking that works,  there are further applications this could enable,  such as: